Yolean/quarkus-javet/README.md

 so this is probably not a blocker.

 ### Runtime library loading

-With built-in JNI library loading replaced with build-time Quarkus processing,

 Without jni-config.json (OR the processor adding JniRuntimeAccessBuildItem?) we get an NPE from [JNIFunctions.java](https://github.com/oracle/graal/blob/vm-ce-21.3.0/substratevm/src/com.oracle.svm.jni/src/com/oracle/svm/jni/functions/JNIFunctions.java#L1095) that doesn't say which class is missing.